-- Install the light bar to the sawmill bed as shown below. - 2.
-Align the notches in the light bar with the sawmill bed rails. - 3.
-Route the main wiring harness inside the sawmill main bed tube from the light bar to the front.
+- 1. Install the light bar to the sawmill bed as shown in Fig. 2-10. - 2.
+Align the notches in the light bar with the saw-mill bed rails.
+See Fig. 2-10. - Run a fish tape from the front end of the sawmill bed to the back to install the wire harness. - Route the main wiring harness inside the sawmill main bed tube from the light bar to the front.
+See Fig. 2-11. - Remove the front rope bracket and hardware from the sawmill bed.